lynn/winds-seed/index.md

 1. First, obtain `Disc Station Vol. 07 (Disk 1).hdm` by Compile.

 2. Create a new floppy disk image and call it `ws.hdm`.
-If you're using Neko Project, you can use "New disk" in the "Emulate" menu:
+If you're using Neko Project, you can use "New disk" in the "Emulate" menu.
+Make sure to select `1.25MB raw image file (*.hdm)` as the file type.

    ![Creating a new floppy disk image in Neko Project](https://github.com/lynn/winds-seed/assets/16232127/3295155b-07f8-4f5d-93f4-164770f37297)